Information About Our Online Contests

 Feel free to check out our YouTube channel if you would like to watch a video showing you how to register for our contests.

 Each contest has its own information page containing a schedule for the contest (please pay careful attention to the time zone!) and a link to register.
 To access the list of upcoming contests you can register for, click on the appropriate age range from any page on our website (elementary, middle, or high school) and click "events" just below that.
 Select the contest you want to register for and you will be taken to the information page.
 At the bottom of the page you will be asked to select the state or country in which your students attend school before being taken to the registration page.

 On the registration page, fill in the information requested.
 It is particularly important to make sure you select your school name and to follow the membership link if your school does not appear on the form.
 It is also crucial that the chaperone listed for each student is the same adult who will be physically present with the student during testing, because we need to communicate information with them prior to the contest to help them access the files and links they will need to support the student.
-If you have already registered students under the name of a chaperone who will not be physically present with them during the testing, please email us at email@example.com to let us know who the actual chaperone will be.
+If you have already registered students under the name of a chaperone who will not be physically present with them during the testing, please email us at firstname.lastname@example.org to let us know who the actual chaperone will be.
 Please note that unless we have made a specific announcement about which languages the tests will be available in, we cannot guarantee the availability of tests in any language other than English at this time.

 After registering, you will be taken to a confirmation page.
 Please save this page in case your email system blocks the automated confirmation email that we send.
 Click the "pay now" button at the bottom to pay your contest registration, as it is more difficult to do this later and some email systems may refuse to display the payment link we send in the automated confirmation email.